gsoulie/Mobile-App-Development/ionic-2.md

 ## Call custom component functions from parent

-Previous, we have see that we can pass parameters to the component with the **@Input** decorator, but sometimes we need to call some component's functions from the parent Page.
+Previous, we have see that we can pass parameters to the component with the **@Input** decorator, but sometimes we need to call  component's functions from the parent Page.
-We can access to a component and its method by using **@ViewChild** decorator.
+We can access to a component and its methods by using **@ViewChild** decorator.

 [@ViewChild documentation](http://learnangular2.com/viewChild/)